Hasselblad X1D vs Sony HX400V

 Studio photographers will appreciate that the Hasselblad X1D (unlike the HX400V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X1D and the HX400V are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Hasselblad and Sony.
+The HX400V is a recent model that features in the current product line-up of Sony.
+In contrast, the X1D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Sony websites.

 So how do things add up?
 Is the Hasselblad X1D better than the Sony HX400V or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.